mdupont315/cart-react-frontend/README.md

-It is a cart Page where you find the different kinds of the products which products you added in your cart.
-Take a look on that.
+It is a cart Page where you find the different kinds of products which products you added to your cart.
+Take a look at that.